 When you buy a health insurance policy (often referred to as private health insurance or private medical insurance) you can choose how much excess you are willing to pay in the event of a claim.
 Excess is essentially the initial part of the claim that you are willing to pay yourself; so if you had treatment totalling £500 and the excess was £100, you would be expected to pay £100 towards the total cost.

 There are three types of health insurance excess, explained below:

-- No excess - You can choose to take a policy with zero excess, however you need to be prepared to pay a much higher premium each month if you do.
+You can choose to take a policy with zero excess, however, you need to be prepared to pay a much higher premium each month if you do.

 How does health insurance excess impact monthly premiums?

 Below you can see how the excess on health insurance impacts the monthly premium that you pay.
 We have provided examples for basic, intermediate and comprehensive cover.
 For more information on the different types of health insurance, you can buy, check out our article 'What type of health insurance should I buy?'

 Cost of health insurance based on the excess you choose

 *premiums based on a person aged 30 is a non-smoker

 If you require medical treatment and decide to seek private treatment, then you will need to contact your health insurance provider in order to get an authorisation number.
 Make sure you take this with you to your private consultation.